-While the rest of the male universe is killing itself complaining about how horrid an experience it is to go out shopping with a woman, the Bong bhodorolok is quietly doing his thing – taking his beloved to Chaitra sale and participating enthusiastically in choosing the best laal-par saree for her.
+While the rest of the male universe is killing itself complaining about how horrid it is to go shopping with a woman, the Bong bhodorolok is quietly doing his thing – taking his beloved to Chaitra sale and enthusiastically choosing the best laal-par saree for her.
 The Bengali man is an asset on these trips, since, he is your forever present answer to the question – kemon dekhachche boloto?
-Fatafati!
+Chomotkaar!

 - ADMIRER OF INTELLIGENCE & PERSONALITY

 A Bengali man honestly believes the following lines of one of Rabindranath’s ballads – Rupe tomaye bholabo na (I won’t deceive you with my beauty).
 Though he likes admiring the super-hot specimens of the opposite sex, what he truly yearns for & respects is an original personality & a sparkling intelligence.
 He will always be more turned on by a deep conversation with a woman rather than her full pout.

 - THE ORIGINAL OPEN-MINDED LIBERAL